-No one likes to think about what will happen if they are seriously hurt on the job, but in the back of our minds we all know that serious construction accidents do happen.
+No one likes to think about what will happen if they are seriously hurt on the job, but in the back of our minds we all know that serious construction accidents do happen in New York.
 Considerable time and effort is put into accident prevention (which is a good thing that benefits everyone) but very little is done to inform workers what to expect if they do sustain a serious work related injury.
 This is what I learned over the past 35 years.

 What happens after the 911 call